13 Surefire Tips for Planning Your First Trip to Japan

 12. Learn Japanese Culture, History, and Language

-The 12th step to preparing for a trip to Japan is my favorite: learning about the history and culture of Japan.
 Luckily, there are some terrific resources for learning about Japanese history and culture.

-Here are my favorite free ones:
+Here are my favorite resources for learning the Japanese language:

 Easy Japanese and Easy Travel Japanese: These lessons are brought to you by NHK, the Japanese Broadcasting Network.